 - The employee receives a fixed-term employment contract only for the length of the probationary period.
 In this case, the employment relationship ends automatically when the probationary period expires.
 If the employer wants to continue, the employee has to be given a new employment contract.

 In Germany, working time is regulated by law.
 The employee is allowed to work a maximum of 8 hours per day.
-Working time can be extended to a maximum of ten hours if, over a period of six months, average daily working time does not exceed eight hours.
+Working time can be extended to a maximum of ten hours if, over six months, the average daily working time does not exceed eight hours.
 There is also a ban on working on Sundays and public holidays.

-After four weeks of employment, the employee is entitled to continued payment by the employer in case of sickness for a duration of six weeks.
+After four weeks of employment, the employee is entitled to continued payment by the employer in case of sickness for six weeks.
 The regular payment, which the employee would have earned without sick leave, needs to be paid by the employer.
-If an employee is sick several times during a calendar year, they may be entitled to continued payment several times, even beyond an overall duration of six weeks.
-Only if the employee is sick for the same reason for longer than six weeks, this entitlement is limited.
+Employees who are sick during a calendar year may be entitled to continued payment several times, even beyond six weeks.
+Only if the employee is sick for the same reason for longer than six weeks is this entitlement limited.

 Pregnant employees enjoy special termination protection.
-Furthermore, they are prohibited from working within the last 6 weeks of pregnancy and within 8 weeks after the birth (“Maternity Leave”).
+Furthermore, they are prohibited from working within the last six weeks of pregnancy and eight weeks after birth (“Maternity Leave”).
 During these protection periods of maternity leave, the mother is entitled to maternity pay equivalent to her average monthly remuneration during the last three months before the commencement of her maternity leave and which is partly paid by the health insurer.